This post may contain affiliate links. Please read our disclosure policy.

 One pot pasta – No need to boil the pasta in a separate pot.
 This pasta recipe comes together in one pot making cleanup a breeze!

 Ricotta pasta sauce – If you’ve never used ricotta cheese in a pasta sauce, you’ll be amazed by the creamy, rich flavor it adds.
-It’s a great alternative to cream cheese and an easy way to skip making a roux if you want a thick and creamy sauce.
+It’s a great alternative to cream cheese and heavy cream and an easy way to skip making a roux if you want a thick and creamy pasta sauce.

 Pesto – Pesto is one of my favorite ways to add a ton of flavor to whatever I’m cooking.
-My go-to brand that I use is DeLallo’s jarred pesto.
+My go-to store bought brand that I use is DeLallo’s jarred pesto.

 - Chicken – Boneless skinless chicken breasts or thighs work great for this pasta recipe.